-If you have led even one major foundation solicitation, you know that a quality submission requires cooperation among your colleagues.
+If you have led even one major foundation solicitation, you know that a quality submission requires cooperation among your colleagues to meet deadlines.
 And if you’re like most who have steered this complex internal process, you’ve encountered some resistance.

 Your coworkers, whether experts in program or finance, surely understand the importance of raising funds to pay the bills.
 Yet your requests for budget details, outcomes data, and program goals come up against these retorts: